bl4ko/ROS/docs/report.md

 For poster detection we are using `easyocr` library.
 We are using the `en` model for english text detection.
 So for each face, we create an bounding box around it, then we crop this bounding box and use our `easyocr` reader to detect text.
 If the text is detected, the face is considered as a poster.

 ![text_region](./images/text_region.jpg)

+### Real World
+We successfully implemented face detection, AMCL navigation, and greeting of faces on a real-world robot and polygon.
+This was a particularly challenging task due to hardware and connectivity limitations.
+In our experience, we found that sunlight in the lab affected detection accuracy, and we addressed this by blinding the folds and using artificial lights.
+The camera stream was also significantly laggy due to limited bandwidth.
+We improved this by displaying not the raw RGB image stream from the camera, but a compressed version in RViz.
+Due to challenging environmental conditions, we had to fine-tune our face detection algorithms to increase robustness.
+We also slowed the robot down using AMCL parameters to mitigate the lag.
+It's worth noting that we never hardcoded any points on the map; the robot used exploration to find the faces, unlike other teams who just hardcoded the points in front of the faces.
+There's a short clip of the robot working on TikTok [Link to the video](https://www.tiktok.com/@lukadragar/video/7226414643663719707?_r=1&_t=8bpHBCdADCV).

 ## 3. Implementation and Integration